tmtsoftware/csw/docs/src/main/framework/publishing-state.md

 @@@ note

 This feature is provided for optimized communicaton between an Assembly and an HCD only.
-See [Matching state for command completion](../commons/command.md#matching-state-for-command-completion).
+See @ref:[Matching state for command completion](../commons/command.md#matching-state-for-command-completion).

 @@@